Bridge-Global/DesignPatternMicrosoft/Abstract Factory pattern - 2/_Readme.txt

 DB Connection choosing example
 ------------------------------
-Here we are explaining how we can choose a database connection object from two different db providers
+The code shows how we can choose database connection object from two different db providers

+.